 - Dynamic Mesh must be enabled on each CloudGen Firewall and the VPN hub in the VPN Settings

-- The VPN hub acting as the TI master must have Allow Dynamic Mesh and Trigger Dynamic Mesh enabled in the connection object.
+- The VPN hub acting as the SD-WAN primary must have Allow Dynamic Mesh and Trigger Dynamic Mesh enabled in the connection object.

 Dynamic Tunnel Settings